-The formal stage involves the complainant putting the complaint into writing using the Complaint Form attached at Annex A, usually to the Headteacher, (unless the complaint relates to the Headteacher or Head of Education Primary/Secondary) and/or the subject of the complaint.
 This letter should provide details such as relevant dates, times and the names of witnesses of events, alongside copies of any relevant documents.
 The complainant should also state what they feel would resolve the complaint.

 The School will acknowledge the complaint form within five school days.
-The Headteacher (or other person either appointed by the Headteacher for this purpose, or in line with above) will then conduct an investigation, speak to the necessary individuals, take statements from those involved.
+The Headteacher (or other person either appointed by the Headteacher for this purpose, or in line with below) will then conduct an investigation, speak to the necessary individuals, take statements from those involved.
 This could take up to ten school days.
 Written records of meetings, telephone calls and other documentation will be kept.